effector/effector/src/content/docs/en/guides/testing.md

 1. We create a new Scope via `fork` call.
 We can treat it as an independent instance of our effector's app.
 2. We check, that initially we have count `0`.
-3. Then we emulate `buttonClicked` event with `allSettled` - this promise will resolve once all computations are over.
+3. Then we emulate `buttonClicked` event with `allSettled` – this promise will resolve once all computations are over.
-4. We check, that we have a desired state in the end.
+4. We check that we have a desired state in the end.

 ```ts
 import { fork, allSettled } from "effector";